Introduction

 Transaction Flow

-- Transaction enters the Mempool.
+- Mempool Entry: Transaction enters the mempool for processing.

 - References the Assertions stored in the Credible Layer that are related to the contracts the transaction interacts with.